aleloi/aleloi.github.io/master_project_proposal.md

 describes a formalization of ZFC in HOL, which makes it powerful enough to encode all standard mathematics as well.

-My only valid argument for Coq is my familiarity with it.
+My only remaining valid argument for Coq is my familiarity with it.
 I learned Coq in type theory class under late Erik Palmgren, have used it in several projects since then, and  I don't have significant experience working with any other proof assistant.
 I also have the